|

 The tree at the center of the Garden of Eden in the book of Genesis is known as the Tree of the Knowledge of Good and Evil and the Tree of Life.
 The idea of the tree or upright pole at the center are metaphors and motifs traceable to various world views.

-Hieronymus Bosch (1450-1516) was a Dutch painter whose works of sin and human suffering from moral failings were presented in symbolically dense iconography that is considered to be a precursor to 20th century surrealism.
+Hieronymus Bosch (1450-1516) was a Flemish Gothic artist whose paintings of sin and human suffering from moral failings were presented in symbolically dense iconography that is considered to be a precursor to 20th century surrealism.
+His work graphically explores and exposes the human mind’s darkest fears with masterful use of color and detail.

 • more theology posters